 - Market research has a place in the boardroom – the most successful businesses are those that truly understand their customers.
 Market research ensures their voice is heard.

-- Ensure your research works hard.
+- Ensure your research works.
 This starts with writing a clear market research brief.
-Include your business objectives not just want you want to know and seek several responses to your brief.
+Include your business objectives not just want you want to know.
+Also seek several responses to your brief.

 - Conduct due diligence.
 Meet the researchers who will do the work.
 Also ask them what they know about your business and how they conduct and analyse research.

 - Demand a curious, diligent, business and marketing savvy researcher.
 This is one able to ask questions to truly understand causes and effects.
 Also able to draw conclusions and recommend practical solutions to help you.

 2. Boston Consulting Group (2009)

 3. Does Market Research Need inventing? www.InspectorInsight.com (2014)

 4. Denzin, N. Sociological Methods: A Sourcebook.
 Aldine Transaction (2006)

 5. Kincheloe, Joe.
 L. Berry, Kathleen, Rigour and Complexity in Educational Research (2005)

 7. Interpretivism (or antipositivism) is a view that social research should not be subject to the same methods of investigation as the natural world.
 Gerber, John J. Macionis, Linda M. Sociology (7th Canadian ed.) page 32 (2010)